-Wayne has grown up in the Brokenhead area on a small farm South West of Beausejour.
-He graduated from Edward Schreyer School in Beausejour, went on to the University of Manitoba and obtained his Bach.
-Of Education degree, Post Baccalaureate degree in Education and is currently working towards his Masters.
-Wayne...
+Wayne grew up in the Brokenhead area on a farm southwest of Beausejour.
+He graduated from École Edward Schreyer School (EESS) in Beausejour and went on to obtain a Bachelor of Education degree and Post Baccalaureate degree in education from the University of Manitoba.
+He is currently working toward a...

 Heather Stefanson was first elected to the Manitoba Legislature as the member for Tuxedo in a by-election in 2000.
 Since then, she has held a number of shadow cabinet portfolios including Advanced Education, Education, Training and Youth, Health, Water Stewardship, Conservation, Aboriginal and Northern Affairs, and Caucus Whip.Heather has been...

 Myrna’s path in life is rooted in her strong desire to make a difference.
 Having served as a nurse, a leader in the area of missing and exploited children, and as an elected Member of the Legislative Assembly in Manitoba, Myrna’s many roles have reflected this calling to help make...